 J. McCleland, weaver, Park end [Parkend]

 James McMeekin, grocer and cartwright, near Toll Bar

 Thomas McWilliam, weaver, Foreland

 John Miller, academy, Post Office

 James & John Scott, boot & shoemakers

 A trooper of the 9th Light Dragoons was killed in Ballantrae by a kick from a vicious charger

-One Allan Archibald, carrier of Girvan was on his way from Stranraer to Girvan with a horse and cart loaded with whisky and herring.
-At Glenapp bridge due to the water being exceptionally high he was unable to see the edge of the road and both horse and cart tumbled into the river and were washed more than 100yards downstream.
-The horse was drowned but Mr Archibald was rescued by a traveller passing by .
-Only part of the whisky and herring was recovered.
-As this was the man's only way of supporting his wife and five small children a fund was opened in Girvan for subscriptions for their relief
+Allan Archibald, carrier of Girvan, was on his way from Stranraer to Girvan with a horse and cart loaded with whisky and herring.
+Due to the water being exceptionally high at Glenapp bridge, he was unable to see the edge of the road.
+Both horse and cart tumbled into the river and were washed more than 100 yards downstream.
+The horse drowned, but Mr Archibald was rescued by a passing traveller.
+Only part of the load of whisky and herring was recovered.
+As this was the man's only way of supporting his wife and five small children, a subscription fund was opened in Girvan for their relief.

-The lands of Smirton containing 541 Acres offered for sale by private bargain
+The lands of Smirton containing 541 acres offered for sale by private bargain

 New parish church built in Ballantrae